 North Carolina Work First Family Assistance

-Work First Family Assistance is North Carolina’s version of TANF that offers up to 60 months of cash assistance and employment services to very poor families.
+Work First Family Assistance is North Carolina’s version of TANF that offers up to 60 months of cash assistance and employment services to low-income families.

-This program helps parents support themselves and their families by offering short-term training and other services to increase the chances of employment.
-Ultimately, the goal is to help all families move to self-sufficiency.
+The program is intended to help parents support themselves and their families by offering short-term training and other services to help them become employed and move toward self-sufficiency.

 Unless otherwise exempt, most families receiving benefit payments are subject to mandatory work requirements of at least 35 hours per week in appropriate work activities.